thisjaiden/beach/spec/by_book.md

 };
 ```

 The first thing to run in your program.
 A type of function with no arguments in and no return value out.
 Special consideration: the main block may return `nothing` *or* `never`.
-No need to clarify which, but one must be returned.
+No need to clarify which, but one in specific must be returned.

+Special notes:

+- Projects that are executables *must* have a main block.
+- Projects that are library code and not executables may not have a main block.
+- Projects that are bare metal or operating system agnostic *must* have a main block, but it may not be imediately executed.

 ## comments